Comparing home broadband in Wakefield

 If you consider yourself a beginner and want to read more information about broadband, check out our extensive guides section.
 Alternatively, if you’d rather have a chat with someone about your needs, just call the number at the top of this page.

 The home broadband deals here are ones that rely on using a landline to provide you with broadband; either from a BT line or Virgin Media connection.
 A BT line can also give you access to broadband offers from Sky, TalkTalk and more.

-In Wakefield you'll find you have a wide choice of mobile broadband deals.
-All the networks offer 3G coverage, while the newer and faster 4G technology is available in Wakefield from O2, EE, Vodafone and Three.
+In Wakefield, you'll find you have a wide choice of mobile broadband deals.
+All the networks offer 3G coverage, while newer and faster 4G and 5G technology is also available in Wakefield from O2, EE, Vodafone, and Three.